What is Secondary School Apprenticeships (SSA)

 Some advantages for employers include:

-Students must complete an application form which is downloadable from this website (click here for form) or can be obtained from each secondary school Career Centre (click here for list).
+Students may complete an application form which can be obtained from each secondary school Career Centre.
 The completed application is then submitted to the Career Coordinator in your home school and an interview with the Career Coordinator and District Principal is arranged.
 Selection is based on the quality of the application and the interview.

 Secondary School Apprenticeships aren't just for students who are looking to enter the working world.
 You might already be a secondary school apprentice and not know it.
 If you are a high school student working part-time in a trade, you are probably a "hidden apprentice".
 By registering as a Secondary School Apprentice, you will be able to earn dual credit for the work you're already doing, become eligible for a $1,000 scholarship, and get a head start on earning your trade certification.
-Talk to your school's career coordinator (click here for list) about the kind of work that qualifies, and about registering.
+Talk to your school's Career Coordinator about the kind of work that qualifies you and the registration process.

 Usually students find an employer on their own, however Career Coordinators at each secondary school are willing to help.
-School District #83 also invites interested employers and/or journey persons to contact the District Principal, Reg Fogarty (email) or the District Career Supervisor, Wayne Spencer (email) to indicate an interest in employing a secondary school apprentice.
+School District 69 also invites interested employers and/or journeypersons to contact Darin Carmichael, Career Coordinator, to indicate an interest in employing a secondary school apprentice.